-What Students will Learn: Students will learn multiple complex laboratory techniques including histological tissue sectioning, histological staining techniques, fluorescence in situ Hybridization, fluorescence microscopy, and how to quantitatively measure and evaluate gene expression in tissue sections.
+What Students will Learn: Students will learn multiple complex laboratory techniques including histological tissue sectioning, histological staining techniques, fluorescence in situ Hybridization, immunohistochemistry, fluorescence microscopy, and how to quantitatively measure and evaluate gene and protein expression in tissue sections.
 Overall, the students will become proficient at tissue staining, imaging, and how to use bioinformatic approaches to understand gene expression.

 Research Project Summary: The goal of this project is to explore the control of human movement through complex, natural environments.
 Dr. Sternad’s lab focuses on motor learning and how humans learn stable solutions to complex motor skills and Dr. Matthis focuses on the visual control of full-body movements, such as locomotion over rough terrain.

 Student Involvement in Project: The REU student will assist in the design, execution, and analysis of research to explore neural, mechanical, and computational questions in human sensorimotor control.

 What Students will Learn: Students will receive training in the design of human experiments, data analysis, use of state-of-the-art technologies, such as optical motion capture, mobile eye tracking, augmented and virtual reality systems, EMG recording, robotic interfaces, and more.